 Two years into serious magic practice, I thought I was getting good.
 I could perform reliably for friends.
 My technique was clean.
 My confidence was growing.
-Then I attended a convention and watched a professional who had been performing for thirty years execute a routine I knew — a routine I performed regularly — and the gap between his version and mine was so vast that it did not feel like the same effect.
+Then I attended a convention and watched a professional who had been performing for thirty years execute a routine I knew - a routine I performed regularly - and the gap between his version and mine was so vast that it didn't feel like the same effect.

 The techniques were identical.
 The material was the same.
 But his version had a quality that mine lacked entirely: depth.
 Every gesture carried meaning accumulated over decades.
 Every word choice reflected thousands of performances and thousands of audience reactions integrated into the delivery.
 Every pause was calibrated by experience I had not yet earned.